cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 read *tmp2 "9:8880" *tmp1
 op sub *tmp3 *tmp2 48
 select *tmp4 strictEqual *tmp1 null @lead *tmp3
-select *tmp5 strictEqual *tmp4 10 null *tmp4
+select *tmp5 equal *tmp2 58 null *tmp4
 select *tmp6 strictEqual *tmp2 null @scrap *tmp5
 lookup item .output *tmp6
 ```

 > [!NOTE]
 > The text translation optimization works best when using readable characters as values produced by the case expression.
-This can be done easily by using character literals Mindcode provides (as seen in the first translation example [here](#value-translation)).
+This can be easily achieved by using character literals Mindcode provides (as seen in the first translation example [here](#value-translation)).

 ### Example